-3.2.4 Part 3 Solutions Lab
+4.2.4 Part 3 Solutions Lab

 The following challenges and points were identified during the first half of the Part 3 solutions lab.
-The challenges that really stood out to attendees were then plotted on the agreement certainty matrix which is presented below this table.
+The challenges that really stood out to attendees were then plotted on the agreement certainty matrix which is presented below in Table 2.

-Ways to Support Authorities Having Jurisdiction Action Consumer Education • (increase) Indus • (increase) Econ Timing Implementation Lead Time In Stream Projects Projects with shorter cycles can move faster (proposed) Timelines way too short 2-3 year lead time for commercial projects Potentially move faster with low rise Timeline - # of projects in midstream is a concern Principles • DP pipeline should be considered in stream Move standard once, bigger jump, later.
-Phased approach based on buildings Flexibility and notice helps with supply challenge Authorities Having Jurisdiction Related Additional metric adds complexity to permitting and design (multiple) demands from municipalities (how to handle) in stream projects Challenges Incremental and Shifting Costs Additional upfront cost - increases carrying costs Construction Costs Unpredictable Cost BC Hydro Hydro capacity a big issue Availability of hydro Hydro approvals can be 18 months Supply Chain Cost of Living Different implications for different building types
+Ways to Support Authorities Having Jurisdiction Tax Exemptions for better buildings Making DP Process more predictable Action AHJ enforcement consistency Consumer Education Consumer Education Key (Lack of) demand from consumers Educate Consumers (increase) Industry capacity (increase) Economic Activity Implementation Lead Time In Stream Projects with shorter cycles can move faster (proposed) Timelines way too short 2-3 year lead time for commercial projects Potentially move faster with low rise Timeline - # of projects in midstream Projects is a concern • DP pipeline should be considered in stream Principles Move standard once, bigger jump, later.
+Phased approach based on buildings Flexibility and notice helps with supply challenge Challenges Authorities Having Jurisdiction Related Additional metric adds complexity to permitting and design (multiple) demands from municipalities (how to handle) in stream projects